 We took the tough decision and kept rowing.
 We adapted our shift pattern and worked together.
 We had no idea what the other 16 crews in the race were doing.

 For 40 hours we rowed, and rowed, and rowed, but travelled less than half a mile across the ocean.
 Tired and disheartened, finally the storm passed over us, and we made the call to our support team by satellite phone.

 “Whatever you’ve been doing, keep doing it” they said.
 “Everyone else has gone backwards [they all put out their sea anchor], and you are now 30 miles in front!”

 Forty days later, we crossed the finish line in Barbados, winning in world record time.
 Our winning margin?
 Just over 30 miles!
-Might this story of adventure on the high seas offer some lessons during COVID-19 and the lockdowns we’re experiencing around the world?
+Might this story of adventure on the high seas offer some lessons for anyone going through a challenge?
 I think so.

 How we cope with times of adversity, deal with ambiguity, and encourage innovative thinking can create an ultimate and sustainable competitive edge.
 It isn’t just bloody-mindedness.
 Rather, success is the result of stretching ourselves, thinking the options through analytically, backing our judgment, adapting our processes, and believing in our ability.

-Here are five lessons from rowing through that storm with Kevin that I’m keeping in mind during COVID-19 and nationwide lockdowns.
+Here are five lessons from rowing through that storm with Kevin that are relevant to us all.